CSIS-iLab/health-commission/_drafts/drc-ebola-news-7-8-19.md

 The almost year-long Ebola outbreak is on the edge of spiraling out of control, and UK’s Rory Stewart calls on WHO to declare it an international emergency.

-In response to Lancet Editors, members of the WHO Strategic and Technical Advisory Group for Infectious Hazards (STAG-IH) clarified the role of the International Health Regulations (IHR) and the designation of a PHEIC.
+In response to Lancet Editors, members of the World Health Organization (WHO) Strategic and Technical Advisory Group for Infectious Hazards (STAG-IH) clarified the role of the International Health Regulations (IHR) and the designation of a Public Health Emergency of International Concern (PHEIC).

 Canadian scientists who helped design the Merck Ebola vaccine says there isn't enough of them.